Sacred Heart Cathedral (Davenport, Iowa)

 Sacred Heart Cathedral, located in Davenport, Iowa, United States, is a Catholic cathedral and a parish church in the Diocese of Davenport.
 The cathedral is located on a bluff overlooking the Mississippi River to the east of Downtown Davenport.
 It is listed on the National Register of Historic Places as part of the Sacred Heart Roman Catholic Cathedral Complex.
 This designation includes the church building, rectory, and the former convent, which was torn down in 2012.
 The cathedral is adjacent to the Cork Hill Historic District, also on the National Register.
-Its location on Cork Hill, a section of the city settled by Irish immigrants, gives the cathedral its nickname Cork Hill Cathedral.
+Its location on Cork Hill, a section of the city settled by Irish immigrants.

 St. Margaret’s Cathedral

 The parish traces its history back to 1856, when population growth in the city of Davenport led the Dubuque Diocese to establish a new parish on top of the hill on the east side of Davenport.
 Antoine and Marguerite LeClaire donated the parcel of land and funds to build the church.
 Before this time parishioners attended St. Anthony's Church in downtown Davenport.

 On June 29, 1856, Bishop Mathias Loras of Dubuque laid the cornerstone for the church.
 Antoine LeClaire directed the construction of the church, which was named St. Margaret (or sometimes listed as St. Marguerite) in honor of St. Margaret of Scotland and Marguerite LeClaire.
 The church was built of red brick in the Romanesque Revival style.
 A frame rectory was built next to the church.
 It was moved to the back of the parish property in 1859 and a brick rectory replaced it.
 Once again Antoine LeClaire provided the money.
 A year later a brick building was built on the west side of the church.
 It was meant to be a part of a future expansion of the church.
 The upper floor housed a Sodality Chapel and the main floor included a sacristy and school rooms for boys.

 The Rev. Andrew Trevis was named the parish's first pastor.
 In 1857 the Rev. Henry Cosgrove was assigned to St. Margaret's after his ordination and became the pastor in 1861.
 He was destined to spend the rest of his life associated with the parish.

 During the American Civil War from 1861 to 1865 the Union Army established a headquarters in Davenport.
 There were five army camps in the city and four of them were within St. Margaret's parish boundaries.
 Undoubtedly, this affected the parish and the pastor's ministry.
 After the war an addition was made to the church building in 1866 forming a wing on the right side of the original church structure.
 The 1860 building on the left side was also incorporated into the church.
 An unusual feature of the church was that the roofline of the addition was higher than that of the original church.